 Gather your supplies in a clean work area.
 Open each package, but leave the items inside until you are ready to use them.
 This helps make sure the items stay sterile (free of germs).

-You will need the items below.
+You will need the items in the photo.

 - Suction machine with suction tubing attached